red violet to Participate in t - GuruFocus.com

-BOCA RATON, Fla., May 18, 2023 (GLOBE NEWSWIRE) -- Red Violet, Inc. ( RDVT), a leading analytics and information solutions provider, today announced that it will participate in the Stifel 2023 Cross Sector Insight Conference in Boston on June 7, 2023.
+BOCA RATON, Fla., May 24, 2023 (GLOBE NEWSWIRE) -- Red Violet, Inc. ( RDVT), a leading analytics and information solutions provider, today announced that it will participate in the 2023 Cantor Fitzgerald Technology Conference in New York on June 14, 2023.
 Derek Dubner, Chief Executive Officer, and Daniel MacLachlan, Chief Financial Officer, will host investor meetings.

 About red violet®